 The truth is, you can brew the best tasting cup of coffee of your life with your home coffee maker, and for less money than you are currently paying for your stale pre-ground coffee beans.
 Oh, you didn't know you were buying stale coffee beans?
 Read on...

-Follow my tips below and each morning you will be savoring the best cup of coffee of your life.
+Follow my brewing method below and each morning you will not only enjoy good coffee, but you will be savoring the best cup of coffee of your life.
 Or follow just a few of my tips and your morning cup of joe will still be dramatically improved.

-What most people don't realize is coffee beans are like bread, they stale quickly.
+What most coffee drinkers don't realize is coffee beans are like bread, they stale quickly.
 If you grew up only eating stale bread, you would probably think it tastes OK too, however after getting a taste of freshly baked bread, I doubt you would want to eat stale bread again.

 Coffee beans are the same way, most people just don't realize they are stale because that is all they ever tasted.
 It isn't that the coffee roasteries are trying to sell you stale beans, they just typically can't get them into the store and in your home before the flavor starts to degrade.
 Your coffee beans were already stale when you bought them.